warehouse-pg/whpg-docs/docs/docs/7x/analytics/postGIS.md

 #### <a id="section_dlv_xv1_rqb"></a>Installing the WarehousePG PostGIS Extension Package

-Install WarehousePG PostGIS extension package with the `gppkg` utility.
-For example, this command installs the package for RHEL 7.

 After installing the package, source the `greenplum_path.sh` file and restart WarehousePG.
 This command restarts WarehousePG.

 ```